DallanQ/7_wonders_duel/QA.md

 [plus-1-gold-for-every-yellow-cards-already-built-m](https://boardgamegeek.com/thread/1487278/plus-1-gold-for-every-yellow-cards-already-built-m)

 > Our last game I had the guild that gives PV depending on the money in the richest city.
-During last move, my opponent discarded one card (no orther chioices) but with 4 yellow cards he could obtain 2 gold plus other 4 coins.Is allowed to obtain, in this case, only 2 coins, without using yellow cards? or is mandatory?
+During last move, my opponent discarded one card (no other choices) but with 4 yellow cards he could obtain 2 gold plus other 4 coins.Is allowed to obtain, in this case, only 2 coins, without using yellow cards? or is mandatory?

 No, you must use the yellow cards' bonus when discarding a card for coins.
 The additional gold is mandatory.